nuonco/nuon/infra/eks/README.md

 able to cleanly `destroy`.

 1. The `cert-manager` helm resource has a lifecycle policy that prevents deletion.
 This will need to be commented out beforehand.
 1. The `karpenter` managed nodes don't currently get removed and will need to be terminated outside of terraform before proceeding.
 1. There's a security group that seems to be created by `karpenter` that blocks the VPC from being destroyed by Terraform.

 ## Components

 ### External DNS

+The External DNS module creates a service that monitors for annotations on `Service`s allowing the team to quickly and easily create DNS entries pointing to the a `Service`'s ClusterIP.

 ### cert-manager